 Vitamin B1 is formally known by other names such as thiamin and thiamine.
 Thiamin is a contraction of thio-vitamin, meaning a “sulfur-containing vitamin.”
-It was originally named aneurin and later classified as the first vitamin in the B group.
+The Vitamin was originally named aneurin and later classified as the first vitamin in the B group.

 Vitamin B1 is one of the eight water-soluble vitamins in the B complex family.
 It helps in the conversion of carbohydrates into glucose, which in turn is used to produce energy for carrying out various bodily functions.
-Vitamin B1 is also required for the breakdown of fats and protein.
+It is also required for the breakdown of fats and protein.

 In addition to these health benefits, it maintain the muscle tone along the walls of the digestive tract and promotes the health of the nervous system, skin, hair, eyes, mouth, and liver.
 It also improves the body’s ability to withstand stress and is often called the “anti-stress” vitamin.